Mastering Transaction Management in InnoDB: Optimizing COMMIT, ROLLBACK, and SAVEPOINT for Performance and Integrity

 What is ROLLBACK?

-ROLLBACK reverts all changes made during a transaction to the state before the transaction started.
-This is useful for error handling or maintaining data consistency when a transaction cannot be completed successfully.
+ROLLBACK reverts all changes made during a transaction, restoring the database to its previous state.
+This is essential for error handling and maintaining data consistency when a transaction cannot complete successfully.

 Best Practices for ROLLBACK